-As a Marshall Scholar, Cohen received a master's in comparative social policy from Oxford (and while there, competed in a dance style that hasn't yet gained ground in the United States: acrobatic rock 'n' roll).
-She holds a bachelor's degree in American studies from Northwestern University.
-In college and graduate school she researched family policies, traveling to Denmark, Iceland and a U.S. military base.
+Cohen was a Marshall Scholar at Oxford, where she earned a master's in comparative social policy (and while there, competed in a dance style that hasn't yet taken off in the United States: acrobatic rock 'n' roll).
+She holds a bachelor's degree in American Studies from Northwestern University.
 As a 2018 FASPE fellow, she studied journalism ethics in Germany and Poland.